Want to receive our newsletter automatically each month? Sign up HERE.

 Hear From an Embezzlement Victim

 Several of our clients generously agreed to be interviewed about their experience being embezzled.
-Here is part of Amber Weber’s interview with Dr. Dominique Backus, where Dominique talks about the emotions she experienced.
+Here is part of Wendy Askins’ interview with Dr. Kirk Specht, where Kirk talks about what made him suspicious.

 Did you miss a previous newsletter?
 We archive them HERE.